playing with CAD - historic & hobby projects

 | export to laser cutting machine (St37 plates),

-most complex design done at FhG-ISE using the ME10 CAD program (image on left shows 10%)
+most complex design done at FhG-ISE using the ME10 CAD program (image on right shows 10% of the design)

 |